Kometa-Team/Kometa/docs/metadata/metadata/show.md

 To edit the metadata of a particular Episode in a Season use the `episodes` attribute on its season.

-The mapping name is the episode number in that season or the title of the episode.
+The mapping name is the episode number in that season, the title of the episode, or the Originally Available date in the format `MM/DD`.

 ## Metadata Edits